syborg64/Wormhole/README.md

 Follow these steps to set up a Wormhole network on your machine.
 For detailed instructions, refer to the [Installation Guide](docs/getting-started/installation.md).

 Wormhole uses two binaries:
- - "wormholed" the background service managing the pods
+ - "wormholed" the node managing the different pods
- - "womrhole" the command line interface, acting as an interface with the service
+ - "womrhole" the command line interface, acting as an interface with the node

  Wormhole being still in heavy developpement, the project still require to build the project from source.